 The committee engaged in several discussions regarding subdistricts.
-Some committee members expressed discomfort with drawing subdistrict boundaries based on race, a preference for court-directed subdistricts over legislatively initiated subdistricts, and concerns about having most citizens vote for two members of the House of Representatives while citizens residing in subdistricts vote for only one representative.
-Other committee members noted the creation of subdistricts might prevent a possible dilution of Native Americans' votes, provide communities of interest an opportunity to select their candidates of choice, and potentially stave off a court challenge to the redistricting map for which the committee had worked in an honest and transparent manner.
-Some committee members expressed a preference for legislatively drawn district boundaries over court-drawn boundaries that may result from litigation.
+Some committee members expressed discomfort with drawing subdistrict boundaries based on race, a preference for court-directed subdistricts legislatively over initiated subdistricts, and concerns about having most citizens vote for two members of the House of Representatives while citizens residing in subdistricts vote for only one representative.
+Other committee members noted the creation of subdistricts might prevent a possible dilution of Native Americans' votes, provide communities of interest an opportunity to select their candidates of choice, and potentially stave off a court challenge to the redistricting map for which the committee had worked in an honest and Some transparent manner. committee members expressed preference for а legislatively drawn district boundaries over court-drawn boundaries that may result from litigation.